Gibson Marauder

 The Gibson Marauder was an electric guitar model produced by Gibson between 1975 and 1979.
 Designed to compete with guitars made by Fender, it had limited success and was discontinued after only 7,111 had been sold.

 History

 The Marauder was introduced as an attempt to break into the single coil pickup bolt-on neck guitar market, which was dominated by Fender at that time.
-To design the pickups, Gibson tapped Bill Lawrence, who had joined in 1972 and had already produced the L6-S. His design was reminiscent of the Fender Telecaster, though it in fact it had two humbucker pickups.
+To design the pickups, Gibson tapped Bill Lawrence, who had joined in 1972 and had already produced the L6-S. His design was reminiscent of the Fender Telecaster, contrasting the neck humbucker pickup with an angled single coil pickup in the bridge position, though the latter is often called a humbucker in popular reviews.

 The Marauder was officially introduced in 1974 and began shipping in 1975, supported by endorsements from Ace Frehley and Paul Stanley.
 Minor modifications were made in 1976 and in 1978.
 The model was cancelled in 1979 though some were still made until 1982.
 In all, only 7,111 were ever made.